 Another unexpected element of the book has been its global scope.
 A German-language edition of the biography, Karl Marx: sein Leben und sein Jahrhundert appeared with the C.H.
 Beck Verlag in Munich, simultaneously with the English-language one.
 Reviews in German and Swiss newspapers have been quite favorable, and the German popular history magazine Damals [Back Then] named the Marx biography the 2013 “history book of the year.”
-Spanish Brazilian, French, Slovenian, Turkish, Chinese, Japanese and Iranian editions have also been published.
+Spanish, Brazilian, French, Slovenian, Turkish, Chinese, Japanese and Iranian editions have also been published.
 I have done interviews about the book with German, Swiss, Australian and French radio, as well as with Slovenian television, e-mail interviews about the book with magazines and journals in India, China and Iran, and written about the book for a Brazilian popular science magazine.

 Property and Civil Society in South-Western Germany, 1820-1914,Oxford and New York: Oxford University Press, 2005.

 Among the courses I teach regularly are History 2520, From Waterloo to Sarajevo, European History 1815 - 1914, History 4670, From the Holy Roman Empire to the First World War, German History 1750-1918 and History 4680, From the Rise of the Nazis to the Fall of the Wall, German History 1918 - Present.
 On occasion, I also teach History 1510, the History of Modern Europe since the French Revolution, History 4470, Quantitative Methods in Historical Study, History 8570, Graduate Readings in Modern European History, and History 4971, the undergraduate seminar in modern European.